-We list the best hotels, hostels, B&Bs and guesthouses in Singapore as recommended by travel experts from CNN, Lonely Planet, Frommer’s, Fodor’s, New York Times and more.
-All hotel recommendations have been referenced with customer reviews and we only listed places that have at least a 4 out of 5-star customer review rating.
+We list the best hotels and accommodations in Singapore as recommended by travel experts from CNN, Lonely Planet, Frommer’s, Fodor’s, New York Times and more.
+All hotel recommendations have been referenced with customer reviews and we only listed places with at least a 4 out of 5-star customer review rating.

 “A modern, plush hotel with a terrific range of amenities.
 Unabashedly kooky in a stylish way, this 240-room hotel introduced the chain’s trademark in-your-face flashiness to one of Singapore’s wealthiest ZIP codes when it opened in 2012.”

 “A Singaporean icon, Marina Bay has drawn oohs and ahs for its dazzling architecture and its stunning facilities.
 Each of the sumptuously appointed rooms has floor-to-ceiling windows with breathtaking views of the city skyline or the South China Sea.”

 Featured as Fodor’s Choice in Singapore.

 “The stunning architecture at this hotel integrates environmental principles both inside and out; its lush sky gardens can be seen from the street.
 Floor-to-ceiling glass windows are used throughout to decrease the need for artificial lighting.”

 “Spread out and framed in lots of cooling green foliage and colorful splashes of bougainvillea, the hotel is a favorite for heads of states and anyone who appreciates its gorgeous high-ceilinged lobby, old-world grace, many good restaurants, and extensive amenities.”

 Featured as Frommer’s Exceptional Choice in Singapore.